gadsfly/BBOP/README.md

 The tutorial walks through the complete pipeline from raw videos to analysis-ready data.

 **Tutorials included:**
-- `tutorial_full_pipeline.ipynb` - Complete pipeline (calibration → pose → sync)
+- `demo/bbop_preprocess_demo.ipynb` - Complete pipeline (calibration → pose → sync) [To-Do: sync is not yet added... should do sometime later...]
-- `tutorial_miniscope_processing.ipynb` - Miniscope analysis with MiniAn
+- `tutorial_miniscope_processing.ipynb` - Miniscope analysis with MiniAn [coming soon]
-- `tutorial_data_loading_analysis.ipynb` - Load merged data and analyze
+- `demo/3d_keypoint_social_analysis.ipynb` - Load merged data and analyze, this demo is with social animals (2 mice) and miniscope analyzed data

-Expected runtime: 15-20 minutes for main pipeline

 The Main demonstrates:
 1. Folder scanning and status tracking